 - Failure to communicate with patient or patient’s family before surgery.

-If you or a loved one have suffered from wrong-site surgery, don’t wait to call the Denver medical lawsuit attorneys today at 303-792-5595.
+If you or a loved one have suffered from wrong-site surgery, do not wait to call the Denver medical lawsuit attorneys today at 303-792-5595.

 Spinal cord injuries usually cause severe swelling of the spinal cord from the location of the injury downward.
 As such, patients with spinal cord injuries to the upper part of the spinal column suffer from a greater loss of function and mobility, as more of their bodies are affected.